martinjunior/emo-gen/README.md

 .btn { ... }
 ```

-`emo-gen` expects that all components use a `name` and `category` property; if a component does not use these two properties, it will not show up in the style-guide.
+`emo-gen` expects that all components use a `name`, `category`, and `description` property; if a component does not use these properties, it will not show up in the style-guide.
 The `description` property will be used as the main body of a given components documentation.
 Beyond these properties, `emo-gen` will allow you to add properties as you wish.

 ```css
 /*